sasamil/parsing-arithmetic-expression/README.md

 <i>It's not very likely that there can be anything remarkably new in the field of algorithms for parsing arithmetic expressions.
 It's hardly possible that something so simple can be new.
 However, I was googling and so far, I have found nothing similar to this!?
 I haven't found this method in the books I have, about discrete math and algorithms!? <img src="http://forum.srpskinacionalisti.com/images/smilies/eusa_think.gif" alt="crazy" height="15" width="15">

-No stack, no state machine, no Shunting-Yard, no anything in this algorithm!
 So, I'll consider it new, for a while...</i>